mcallaghan/literate_stata/README.md

-The program in this ado file (which you can manually install following [these](https://stata.com/manuals13/u17.pdf) (pdf) instructions) extracts the bit of the log you want (cleaning up some record-keeping stuff that is automatically included) and saves it as an rtf file with some formatting options which you can customise (values between 0 and 255 for red, green and blue as well as font size).
+The program in this ado file (which you can manually install following [these](https://stata.com/manuals13/u17.pdf) (pdf) instructions) extracts the bit of the log you want (cleaning up some record-keeping stuff that is automatically included) and saves it as an rtf file with some formatting options which you can customise.

 In a word document you can "Insert text from file" then click the insert drop-down arrow then "Insert as link".
 This way, every time you run your analysis again, you can go into your word document, select all, and then press F9 to